zecure/shadowd.zecure.org/content/overview/user_interface.md

 Navigate to *Profile* and click the *Add* button at the bottom of the page.
 Use the form to add a new profile:

- * Add the IP address of the connector as *server IP* to allow connections from this source.
+ * You can set the IP address of the connector as *server IP* to only allow connections from this source.
- * Add a secure and unique *key* to authorize requests.
+ * You have to add a name for the profile.
- * Disable *learning* and the *whitelist* for now.
+ * You have to add a secure and unique *key* to authorize requests.
- * Enable the *blacklist*, because it is instantly ready for use.
+ * You should set the mode to *passive* for now, until you are sure that the system works correctly.
- * Enter a *blacklist threshold* to set the sensitivity.
+ * You should also disable the *whitelist* and *integrity* check for now, because they need rules to work.
- * Set a *flooding time* and *threshold* to protect the firewall from getting flooded with garbage data.
+ * You can enable the *blacklist* and *flooding* check, because they are instantly ready for use.

 {{% note title="What is a good blacklist threshold?" type="info" %}}
 If the threshold of the blacklist is too low there will be lots of false-positives.
 If the threshold is too high it might miss some attacks.
-Normally, a good (secure) threshold lies between 5 and 20.
+Normally a good (secure) threshold lies between 5 and 10.
 You should start with a low global value and only increase it over time if there are way too many false-positives.
 If there are only single exceptions it is best to add blacklist rules that allow you to increase the threshold for very specific input.
 {{% /note %}}